Green That Life

 Plantings

 Another way to keep the deer away from your property is to increase your deer-resistant plantings.
-Not a perfect solution, but it’ll help reduce their visits on your property.
+Not a perfect solution, but it’ll help reduce their visits to your property.

 Keeping Other Hosts Tick-Free